 // Native camera and haptics live on the phone.

-Reverse image search had to run fast from the warehouse floor.
 A photo goes up, the model runs, the item comes back.
-Mobile phones cannot hold a model that heavy, so the work had to live on the server.
+A mobile phone cannot hold a model that heavy, so the work had to live on the server without making the round trip feel slow.

-Barcode scanning had to feel instant.
-The camera reads the code, the app responds, no extra taps.
-It runs on a kitchen label and a warehouse pallet with the same speed.
+The camera reads the code, the app responds, no extra taps — and it had to run at the same speed on a kitchen label and a warehouse pallet.

-Item libraries had to scale from a corner shop with 50 items to a warehouse with 50,000.
-The data model stayed the same for both.
-Pagination, search and filtering had to stay quick at any size.
+A corner shop with 50 items and a warehouse with 50,000 had to use the same screens, and search, pagination and filtering had to stay quick at any size.

-We built it native where speed matters.
-Swift runs iOS.
-Kotlin runs Android.
-Camera access, haptics and scan feedback feel right on each platform.
+We built scanning natively.
+Swift runs iOS, Kotlin runs Android, and camera access, haptics and scan feedback feel right on each platform.
+Reads are processed on-device, so there is no network delay between scanning a code and seeing the result.

 The item library indexes and caches for speed at any scale.
-A business with 50 items uses the same screens as a business with 50,000.
-The data model grows underneath without changing what the user sees.
+The data model grows underneath without changing what the user sees, so a small business and a large warehouse get an identical experience that simply holds more.

-List management sits on top of the library.
-Any list is a view into the catalog.
-Sort, filter, share, export.
-No double data entry.
-The stock-take on Monday flows into the order on Friday without anyone retyping a number.
+List management sits on top of the library, so any list is a view into the catalogue.
+Sort, filter, share and export all work without double data entry, and counts flow from one list into the next without retyping.

 We build native apps that run on the floor and in the office, backed by servers that scale from 50 items to 50,000.